temporal-community/temporal-ai-agent/setup.md

 - `goal_registry.py` contains descriptions of goals and the tools used to achieve them
 - The tools themselves are defined in their own files in `/tools`
 - Note the mapping in `tools/__init__.py` to each tool

+For more details, check out [adding goals and tools guide](./adding-goals-and-tools.md).